g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_da22ed63a91ba2defa4ce5e04badb4e6.gif)

-We can now see the difference between the output above and the one before styling with Tailwind CSS with the spinner much better and there is a 'waiting' message assuring the user that the page is being refreshed.

 ## Conclusion
 The Pull-to-refresh feature is critical to a better experience in web applications while keeping user interaction alive.
 Developers can easily achieve this by following the steps provided to use them uniformly across various platforms.
 This clarifies that elegant design, consistent testing practices, and high performance are vital considerations for building an application today.